DOMINION

 HOW AND WHO OWNS THE DOMINION?

-The starlanes are the pride of the Dominion's economy, here magnetic and radiation probes clean up vast tubes of the interstellar space, allowing for faster hyper-relativistic travel in between designated waypoints.
-Besides, these starlanes create choke-points that can be better managed by its administration.
+The starlanes are the pride of the Dominion's economy, here magnetic and radiation probes clean up vast tubes of the interstellar medium, allowing for faster hyper-relativistic travel in between designated waypoints.
+Besides, these starlanes create choke-points that can be better managed by its administration, deliberately populated with loose collections of penetrator mines.

 Traveling at relativistic speeds off the starlanes isn't impossible, mainly for small starcraft, but for the frequent fleets of goods and freighters the risk of encountering a lost grain of sand can't be ignored, or worse, a drifting penetrator mine remnant from the Qire-Arrene wars.